ykmathcircle/ykmathcircle.github.io/index.md

 ## Extra-curricular math?
 For fun?
 Are you nuts?

 I know, I know.
 We have this 'complicated' relationship with math.
 It's valuable - there's a sense that complex mathematical processes keep our satellites in orbit, that scientific and social research rely on mathematical analysis, etc. But our individual experiences with mathematics tend to be as an arbitrary barrier (what does calculus have to do with my B.A.?) and as a bizarre instrument for generating status orderings among students.
-For many, the word triggers an anxious response.
+For many, the word 'mathematics' itself triggers an anxious response.

 At the same time, there's a community that considers mathematics as an art, as a boundless creative medium.
 Circles serve as an initiation into this community by providing a casual, positive atmosphere where students can self-direct and surprise themselves with creative solutions to problems which seemed impossible to crack.